Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 # Numbers

 The second problem was the fact that the parser is using strings.
 Who would have thought that the string `2.0` in fact does not equal to string `2`?
-In Ruby the simplest way of making sure a variable is a Float is by casting the variable to Float.
-In case it's not a Float we rescue and move on.
+In Ruby the simplest way of making sure a variable is a Number is by casting the variable to Number or Float.
+In case it's not a Number we rescue and move on.

 ~~~ruby
 el = Float(el) rescue el